Rickettsia: Classification

 Rickettsias are more widespread than previously believed and are known to be associated with arthropods, leeches, and protists.
-Divisions have also been identified in the spotted fever group and this group likely should be divided into two clades.
+Divisions have also been identified in the spotted fever group and this group should probably be divided into two clades.
 Arthropod-inhabiting rickettsiae are generally associated with reproductive manipulation (such as parthenogenesis) to persist in host lineage.

 In March 2010, Swedish researchers reported a case of bacterial meningitis in a woman caused by Rickettsia helvetica previously thought to be harmless.